hamptonpieryc/website/content/docs/club-rules.md

 change from time to time.
 Members will be notified by email of significant changes.

 **12.3** **Raising a Complaint**.
 Any complaint must be made by email or in writing to the Commodore.
-On receipt of the complaint, the Commodore will inform the GMC, who will consider the complaint.
+On receipt of the complaint, the Commodore will inform the GMC.

 **12.4** The GMC may decide to elect a Disciplinary Committee to investigate the complaint, or consider the complaint at a regular GMC meeting.
 Expulsion from the Club requires a unanimous decision by the eligible GMC members; other sanctions shall be carried by a